Easy Almond Cookies

 What you need for this almond cookie recipe

-Almonds: this Italian almond cookie recipe is quite forgiving.
-Blanched almonds, whole almonds, store-bought almond meal (aka ground almonds), work fine.
-I make my own almond meal by grounding unpeeled almonds; it tastes fresher and it’s cheaper than the store-bought option.
+Almonds: This Italian almond cookie recipe is quite forgiving.
+Blanched almonds, whole almonds, and store-bought almond meal (aka ground almonds) work fine.
+I make my own almond meal by grounding unpeeled almonds; it tastes fresher and is cheaper than the store-bought option.

-Flour: a bit of flour makes the dough easier to work with and reduces the overall amount of sugar and almonds (See notes below for the gluten-free option).
+Flour: It makes the dough easier to work with and reduces the overall amount of sugar and almonds (See notes below for the gluten-free option).

-Powdered sugar: it’s optional.
-You might want to use it purely to achieve that white crakle effect on the surface.
+Powdered sugar: It’s optional.
+You might want to use it purely to achieve that white crackle effect on the surface.
 You can use regular sugar instead of powdered sugar.

 Sugar coating and crinkles

 Powder sugar and those lovely crinkles make them so festive!
-However, I noticed that when I use store-bought almond meal, the cookies tend to absorb partially the sugar coating when they’re in the oven.
-And that happens in general if the texture of the ground almonds is too fine.
-To prevent this, make sure to coat the cookies very well in powder sugar.
+However, I noticed that when I use store-bought almond meal, the cookies tend to partially absorb the sugar coating when they’re in the oven.
+That happens in general if the texture of the ground almonds is too fine.
+To prevent this, coat the cookies very well in powdered sugar.

 Close-up of an half eaten cookie showing the soft texture.